 Transitions.
 They are a natural part of life.

-My last major period of transition resulted in me starting this blog.
-So, I guess you could say that something beautiful came out of that time in my life.
-Many other things did too, and I'm so grateful for that.
+One recent period of transition resulted in me starting this blog.
+So, I guess you could say that literally something beautiful came out of that time in my life.
+I'm so grateful for that.

-I ask things like, where am I?
+I start asking myself questions like, where am I?
 What path am I on?
-I spend time praying, writing, and talking to my husband, Mart, and other loved ones.
+I spend time praying, writing, and talking it over with my husband, Mart, and other loved ones.

-Because I am a follower of Jesus, my life has purpose and meaning.
-I know where my path ultimately leads: life with Him in heaven forever.
-While I'm here, I want to make sure that my life points to Him.
+Because I’m a follower of Jesus, my life already has meaning and purpose.
+I know where my path ultimately leads: life with Him forever.
+But while I'm here, I want to make sure that my life points to Him.

-In times of transition, I look at all the areas of my life: relational, professional, spiritual, intellectual, physical, etc. Where will my current path in this area take me?
+In times of transition, I also look at different areas of my life: relational, professional, spiritual, intellectual, physical, etc. Where will my current path in this area take me?
 Do I need to change anything?

 Of course, we don't have to wait until major transitions to ask ourselves questions like this.
-Mart often does regular check-ins to make sure he is working toward his goals for his life.
-Doing that can help make transitions a little more seamless.
+Mart regularly checks his goals to make sure he is staying on the right path.
+Doing that can help make transitions, when they do come, a little more seamless.

-But anytime is a good time to examine the path our lives is taking.
-And to look for the beauty along the way.
+But any time is a good time to examine the path our lives are taking.
+To slow down, take a look around, and see if this is where we want to be.
+Chances are good that we will enjoy that path a whole lot more if we look up and around for the beauty along the way.

 I'm honored that you've taken time out of your day to stop by my blog, Glimsen, where I share glimpses of the beauty around us in nature, the arts, and the unexpected.
 If you like what you see, sign up to receive my blog posts and updates by email, and you'll receive a free gift of beauty in your inbox.
 You can also find me on Facebook and Instagram.
 I look forward to connecting with you.